Sampling random graph homomorphisms and applications to network data analysis: Proof of convergence and mixing time bounds of the Glauber and pivot chains

 This shows (i).

 To show (iii), let $(X_{t})_{t\ge 0}$ and $(Y_{t})_{t\ge 0}$ be two independent random walks on $\G$ with kernel $P$, where at each time $t$ we choose one of them independently with equal probability to move.
-Let $t_{M}$ be the first time that these two chains meet, and let $\tau_{M}$ be their worst case expected meeting time, that is,
+Let $t_{M}$ be the first time that these two chains meet, and let $\tau_{M}$ be their worst-case expected meeting time, that is,

 Then by a standard coupling argument and Markov's inequality, we have

 By imposing the last expression to be bounded by $1/4$, this yields $t_{mix}(1/4) \le 4\tau_{M}$.
 Hence we get

 Now under the hypothesis in (iii), there is a universal cubic upper bound on the meeting time $\tau_{M}$ due to Coppersmith, Tetali, and Winkler \cite[Thm.
 3]{coppersmith1993collisions}.
 This shows (iii). \end{proof}